factorymedia/standards/coding-styles/php/README.md

 ## Single and Double Quotes

-Use single and double quotes if appropriate.
-However, use single quotes as much as possible, unless you’re evaluating anything in the string.
+Use single quotes as much as possible, unless you’re evaluating / interpolating anything in the string.
 You should almost never have to escape quotes in a string, because you can just alternate your quoting style, like so:

   ```php
   echo '<a href="/static/link" title="Yeah yeah!">Link name</a>';